make-software/how-to-casperlabs/src/faq-user.md

 ## What is the cost of delegation and undelegation?

-The cost of the delegation process is 2.5 CSPR.
-So make sure you have a bunch of extra CSPR on your account apart from the amount you are delegating.
-So if you are going to delegate 1000 CSPR, you should have at least 1002.5 CSPR in your wallet.
-The cost of the undelegate process is currently also 2.5 CSPR.
+Both the delegation and the undelegation processes have a cost of 2.5 CSPR.
+So make sure you have extra CSPR in your account apart from the amount you are delegating.
+For example, if you are going to delegate 1000 CSPR, you should have at least 1005 CSPR in your wallet, 2.5 CSPR for the delegation and another 2.5 CSPR to cover the undelegation later.
+In other words, you should keep at least 2.5 CSPR in your wallet after delegation to be able to undelegate.

 ## What is the yearly reward rate for the delegated tokens?